julianpinedayyz/raspberryPiSetup/README.md

 	npm -v										# Should print 2.7.4
 	````

 At this point you should be able to test the node server.
 Download the `nodeLab` folder from this repo and place it on your home folder `/home/pi/nodeLab`.
 CD into your nodeLab folder and run `node server.js` (You need to install all the required `npm` packages first.)
-You should see something like this on your promp:
+You should see something like this on your prompt:

 	Simple static server listening on port 3000